What is life insurance?

 It's understandable to have concerns about sharing your medical history.
 However, sharing this information is the best way to secure and maintain the appropriate coverage.
 Also, if you don't honestly share your pre-existing conditions, you could be at risk of having your insurer cancel your policy due to inaccurate data in your application.

 Age and sex are two of the biggest factors that affect the cost of life insurance, but there are several other things insurers consider when determining your rate.
 For instance, if you have a job or hobby that's considered risky, you may pay more to offset the risk of insuring you.
 Other common factors include your overall health, financial history, and whether you use tobacco products.
 Learn more about the cost of life insurance.

 Different types of life insurance policies

-Term life is the most affordable option and only lasts for a set number of years (typically from 10 to 30 years).
+Term life is the most affordable option and only lasts for a set number of years — typically from 10 to 30 years, though there's a one-year short-term life insurance option too.
 If you pass away after the term length, your beneficiaries will not receive a payout.
 Many people choose term life to help pay off a specific expense, such as a mortgage or college tuition.

 See more on term life insurance.

 Permanent life lasts your entire lifetime and pays out no matter what age you are when you pass away, if you keep paying your premium.
 There are a few different types of permanent life that may allow you to withdraw funds early or change your payout amount over time.
 Many people choose permanent life if they plan to leave an inheritance to loved ones.